biosustain/lifelike/docs/wiki/deployment/public-deployment.md

 ## Introduction

 As mentioned in the previous section, this guide describes how to deploy a brand new installation of the public version of Lifelike on Google Cloud.
 Note that while the guide assumes a deployment of the public version, it can be extended to any version of Lifelike as well.
-This guide primarily serves to document how to setup a new environment on Google Cloud, and is not necessarily specific to the public Lifelike version.

 ## How the Azure Kubernetes Cluster Fits in to the Deployment